-Berklee has only one Commencement ceremony per year, which is held in May.
-A student who needs no more than nine (9) credit hours after the spring semester to complete all remaining degree or diploma course requirements may participate in the May commencement ceremonies.
-These guidelines are firm and not subject to appeal.
+Berklee has only one commencement ceremony per year, which is held in May.
+A student who needs no more than nine (9) credit hours after the spring semester to complete all remaining degree or diploma course requirements may participate in the May commencement ceremonies only if they have:

-Failure to submit the Application for Graduation form by the posted deadline will delay processing of your academic record and diploma order, and your name will not be listed in the Ceremony Program.
+Failure to submit the Application for Graduation form by the posted deadline will delay processing of your academic record and diploma order, and your name will not be listed in the ceremony program.

 Filling out the Application for Graduation form is the only way to notify Berklee of your graduation plans.
 To help you determine your remaining credits needed and estimate your graduation date, please complete the following steps:

-b.
-Select your active academic program (major)
+- Select your active academic program (major); and then

 Your unofficial degree audit and your grid will give you a reasonably clear picture of your remaining credits, the sequence in which to take them, and will help you estimate your anticipated graduation date on the Application for Graduation form.

 The Counseling and Advising Center, as well as your departmental advisors, are also available to assist you with your graduation plans.
-While we will do everything to help you with the process, the final responsibility for meeting graduation requirements rests solely with each student.
+While we will do everything to help with the process, the final responsibility for meeting graduation requirements rests solely with each student.